jdeniau/behat-docs/cookbooks/custom_formatter.rst

 Create the output printer
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The latest file that we need to implement is the printer.
-In you case it's a simple class that can write lines to a file.
+The last file that we need to implement is the printer.
+In our case we need a single class that can write lines to a file.

 .. code:: php